duckduckgo/zeroclickinfo-spice/spice2.md

 Understanding this CSS isn't terribly important in this case because most of it has been borrowed from the [Skeleton](http://getskeleton.com) framework's button styling.
 Most of this CSS is specific to the `.widget-button` class and is used to style the look of the play button.
 Also its worth mentioning that this particular CSS has been written to be very cross-browser compatible as you can see by the comments which indicate the browsers each line has been written for.

 As you can see, the Dictionary plugin is one of the most involved Spice plugins we have due to its use of multiple endpoints and their respective callback functions.
-Most plugins however shouldn't need to be so complex in order to function, so we greatly prefer that plugins are built as simple and straighforward as possible.
+Most plugins however shouldn't need to be so complex in order to function, so we greatly prefer that plugins are built as simple and straightforward as possible.

 ##Conclusion
-Now that you have completed the walkthrough you should have the required knowledge to go on and build your own plugins.
+Now that you have completed the walk through you should have the required knowledge to go on and build your own plugins.
 More information about writing plugins is available below.

 ------

 ##Advanced Techniques

 ###Slurping a Textfile (when you have a *lot* of trigger words...)
-Some plugins, such as the [****]() plugin
+Some plugins, such as the [**Zanran**](https://github.com/duckduckgo/zeroclickinfo-spice/blob/spice2/lib/DDG/Spice/Zanran.pm) and [**ExpandURL**](https://github.com/duckduckgo/zeroclickinfo-spice/blob/spice2/lib/DDG/Spice/ExpandURL.pm) plugins require a large list of trigger words due to the nature of the plugin.
+However, listing all those triggers in the Perl code can make it very difficult to read.
+As an easy fix, we have opted to list all the possible trigger words for each plugin in a `triggers.txt` file located in each plugin's respective share folder.

 ###Using API Keys
 (tbd)